-The HCCA provides an exception to obtain consent when emergency treatment is required.
+The HCCA provides an exception to the requirement to obtain consent when emergency treatment is required.
 It is considered an emergency if a person is apparently experiencing severe suffering or is at risk of sustaining serious bodily harm.
-Below is an illustration of the application of the emergency exception:

-The exception for emergency treatment also applies in the following circumstance:
+The exception for emergency treatment applies if: